Is it CH or TCH? It isn’t about hearing the /t/.

 starch poach birch pooch ranch

-There are a very few exceptions to this rule, but they also happen to be extremely common and high use words and include: which, much, such, rich, and sandwich.
+There are very few exceptions to this rule, but they also happen to be extremely common and high-use words and include: which, much, such, rich, and sandwich.
 It is probably advisable to teach these as learned words.
-There are a few cases where tch comes at the end of the first syllable in a multisyllable word.
-This is usually when the second syllable is an unaccented schwa sound as in kitchen, hatchet or satchel.
+There are a few cases where tch comes at the end of the first syllable in a multisyllabic word.
+This is usually when the second syllable is an unaccented schwa sound as in kitchen, hatchet, or satchel.

 In order to teach this generalization, it is helpful for students to know closed, vowel team and r controlled syllable types, be familiar with the terms long and short vowel and discriminating between the two by sound, and be able to segment a word of 4 or 5 sounds.

-Students can use some guiding questions to help them make a decision when writing a new word:
+Students can use these guiding questions to help them make a decision when writing a new word: